simplefoc/Arduino-FOC/examples/osc_control_examples/README.md

 As a protocol it is simple, making implementation quite easy, and while binary, simple enough to be fairly "human readable", which aids in debugging and reduces errors.

-The main advantage of using it is that there is a bunch of ready made software, and also libraries to use in your own programs, neaning you don't have to re-invent these things from scratch.
+The main advantage of using it is that there is a bunch of ready made software, and also libraries to use in your own programs, meaning you don't have to re-invent these things from scratch.

 ## TouchOSC